ertyseidohl/computing-etymologies/index.md

 From [Blog](#Blog).

 > At the time everyone said "weblog" and "weblogger" so picking up [Merholz's] pronounciation, [Evan Williams](https://en.wikipedia.org/wiki/Evan_Williams_(Internet_entrepreneur)) came up with the name "Blogger" for our product.
 When we set about to write the copy for the site, we used the word "blog" for every instance of "weblog."
 There was no other service at the time that used that term.
 When we added hosting, we named it "Blogspot" because it was a spot for one's blog.
-(Hourihan)
+(Hourihan, 2008)

 Sources: